Becky and Mark’s Sabbatical

-Our ministers Becky and Mark are on their sabbatical until mid-August 2016.
-They will be investigating the intersection of landscape, spirituality, and environmental morality as they visit different areas of the US.
+Our ministers Becky and Mark † were on their sabbatical from March 28th through mid-August in 2016.
+They investigated the intersection of landscape, spirituality, and environmental morality as they visited different areas of the US.

 Yosemite National Park, May 22nd- 39⁰ at 5 AM.